 Layout: full bleed hero flowing into staggered two-column sections with scroll-triggered background animations

 We just can't get enough of this website!
 When you land on Heco Partners, a Chicago-based design agency’s website, you encounter the words, “We turn information into experiences that people care about” hovering above an undulating wave.

 These two elements combine to symbolize their promise of transforming ideas into action.
 Without even scrolling, we get a strong sense of who they are and what they do.
 As a whole, this site provides a gorgeous example of the right way to combine a portfolio with more detailed background information, as exemplified by each of their project.
 We get to see how they’ve helped their clients succeed and learn all about how their approach to their work.

 The absence of navigation and an arrow prompt you to scroll down to get the whole Heco Partners story, but you can also diverge into their project-based case studies.
 Navigation finally emerges here, in the projects section, where you can flip through projects using slider-like arrows at the bottom right of the screen.

-It’s a bit of a drawback not to being able to bounce from one section of your choosing to the next is a bit painful; the site doesn't feel easy to navigate.
+This inability to bounce from one section of your choosing to the next is a bit painful; the site doesn't feel easy to navigate.
 But the beauty of the fading transitions between each section, as well as various other animations, makes the site a true pleasure to scroll through.

 Oh, and did we mention it’s built entirely in Webflow?